leeshibley/runtime-analyzer/README.md

 * Merge sort
 * Quick sort

-### Specifications:
+### Features:
-* Generate lists of random integers according to specifications (e.g., 10 or 1 million)
+* Generates lists of random integers according to specifications (e.g., 10 or 1 million)
 * List size specified by user at runtime
 * Range of integer values specified by user at runtime
-* Run sorting algorithms on generated list of integers
+* Runs sorting algorithms on generated list of integers
-* Calculate and display the time it took to run the function
+* Calculates and display the time it took to run the function
-* Allow for multiple runs
+* Allows for multiple runs
-* Write results to file
+* Writes results to file

 ### To Use:
 In a Bash terminal, enter the following commands: